danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

   - **How** would you put your emoji into a wider cultural context that concerns representation,s identity, race, social, economics, culture, device politics and beyond?
 (Try to think through the assigned reading and your coding process, and then expand that to your experience and thoughts - this is a difficult task, you may need to spend sometimes in thinking about it)

 ## Required readings:
-- Abbing, R.R, Pierrot, P and Snelting, F., "[Modifying the Universal.](http://www.data-browser.net/db06.html)" *Executing Practices*.
-Eds.
-Helen Pritchard, Eric Snodgrass & Magda Tyżlik-Carver.
-Open Humanities Press, 2018, pp. 35-51
+- Roel Roscam Abbing, Peggy Pierrot and Femke Snelting, "[Modifying the Universal.](http://www.data-browser.net/db06.html)" *Executing Practices*, Eds.
+Helen Pritchard, Eric Snodgrass & Magda Tyżlik-Carver, London: Open Humanities Press, 2018, 35-51.
-- (OR) Snelting, Femke.
-[Modifying the Universal](https://www.youtube.com/watch?v=ZP2bQ_4Q7DY), MedeaTV, 2016.
-(1 hr 15 mins)
 - p5.js. p5.js | Simple Shapes.
 [Web] Available at: https://p5js.org/examples/hello-p5-simple-shapes.html [Accessed 09 Sep.
 2019].
 - Shiffman, Daniel.
 (2018) 1.3,1.4,2.1,2.2: Code!
 Programming with p5.js [online] Available at: https://www.youtube.com/watch?v=yPWkPOfnGsw&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&index=2 [Accessed 09 Sep.
 2019].
+- Femke Snelting, "Other Geometries", *transmediale journal*, Issue#3, 31 October 2019, https://transmediale.de/content/other-geometries

 ## Further reading:
-- Robinson, Derek.
-"Variables" in *Software Studies* (Fuller, M ed), MIT Press 2008.
+- Crystal Abidin and Joel Gn, eds., "Histories and Cultures of Emoji Vernaculars", *First Monday*, 23(9), September, 2018, https://firstmonday.org/ojs/index.php/fm/issue/view/607
+- Christian Ulrik Andersen and Geoff Cox, eds., *A Peer-reviewed Journal About Machine Feeling*, 8(1), 2019, https://tidsskrift.dk/APRJA/issue/view/8133.
+- Geoff Cox and Alex McLean, "Not Just for Fun", in Olga Goriunova, ed., *Fun and Software: Exploring Pleasure, Paradox and Pain in Computing*, New York, London: Bloomsbury, 2014, pp??
-- Goriunova, Olga, *Fun and Software: Exploring Pleasure, Paradox and Pain in Computing*, New York, London: Bloomsbury, 2014, pp.1-19 (Introduction chapter)
+- Olga Goriunova, Olga, "Introduction", *Fun and Software: Exploring Pleasure, Paradox and Pain in Computing*, New York, London: Bloomsbury, 2014, 1-19.
-- Abidin, Crystal and Gn, Joel (eds), Histories and cultures of emoji vernaculars, *first monday*, 23(9), September, 2018.
-Available at: https://firstmonday.org/ojs/index.php/fm/issue/view/607
-- Cox, Geoff and Andersen, UC, Machine Feeling, *A Peer-Reviwed Journal About*, 8(1), 2019.
-Available at: https://tidsskrift.dk/APRJA/issue/view/8133
+- Derek Robinson, "Variables", in Matthew Fuller, ed., *Software Studies*, Cambridge, Mass.: MIT Press, 2008.
+- Femke Snelting, [Modifying the Universal](https://www.youtube.com/watch?v=ZP2bQ_4Q7DY), MedeaTV, 2016 [Video, 1 hr 15 mins].

 ## Notes

 [^Fun]: Linus Torvalds and David Diamond, *Just for Fun: The Story of an Accidental Revolutionary* (Knutsford: Texere Publishing, 2001), see http://en.wikipedia.org/wiki/Just_for_Fun.
-Other examples include *Computers are Fun* by Tony Gray and Carl Billson, and, as mentioned, *The Fun of Programming* by Jeremy Gibbons and Oege de Moor.
+Other examples include Jeremy Gibbons and Oege de Moor, *The Fun of Programming* (London: Palgrave Macmillan, 2003).

 [^Fun2]: See the children's book: Owyang Chan, V, *Geometry Is Fun For Me* (Dog Ear Publishing, 2017).